NLnetLabs/unbound-manual/source/use-cases/home-resolver.rst

 	DNSStubListener=no
 	#DNSStubListenerExtra=

-With this file modified, we can start using this configuration with:
+With this file modified, we can restart using this configuration with:

 .. code-block:: bash

 	systemctl restart systemd-resolved

-Now the operating system should use our Unbound instance as default.
+If successful, the operating system should use our Unbound instance as default.
 A quick test a :command:`dig` without specifying the address of the Unbound server should give the same result as specifying it did above (with ``@127.0.0.1``).

 .. code-block:: bash